 In my moment of panic, I thought about going to my husband, calling him in for reinforcement.
 Then I thought to myself, NO. I WILL do this.
 The whole point was for ME to learn to do this, and I will get it done, come hell or highwater.

 With my new found resolve, I developed a new grout application technique.
 It’s called using your finger and jamming the grout in the cracks.
 (Contractors of the world, observe.)

-Depending how frustrated you are, you could REALLY give this grout “the finger” if you know what I mean, but I would choose to keep this site family-friendly, so we’ll move along.
+Depending how frustrated you are, you could REALLY give this grout “the finger” if you know what I mean, but I choose to keep this site family-friendly, so we’ll move along.

 Now you will notice the grout makes a mess on your tile.
 You’ll want to clean this up!
 Make sure to have a bucket of vinegar-water solution and a clean sponge prepped.
 After the grout has set for about 20-30 minutes, wring out your sponge really good and lightly go over the tile in circular motions.